necibeahat/Retrieval-Augmentation-Generation/README.md

 The __Retriever__ is using the [multi-qa-MiniLM-L6-cos-v1](https://www.sbert.net/docs/sentence_transformer/pretrained_models.html) small language model.
 This model is great for diverse use-cases and is trained on a dataset of over 1 billion training pairs.

 The __Generator__ is using Phi-2 model from HuggingFace.
 There is a great blog in Microsoft Research about [The pusrising power of small language models](https://www.microsoft.com/en-us/research/blog/phi-2-the-surprising-power-of-small-language-models/)

-## Acknowledgement
-I completed the course [Introduction to Retrieval Augmented Generation (RAG)](https://www.coursera.org/learn/introduction-to-rag/home/) from Duke University through Coursera.
-The course covered the basics of RAGs and proposed an SLM and LLM for the RAG systems.
-While I am using the same LLM and SLM proposed in the course, the rest of the notebook is independent and my own.